leiloong/eea-eval/README.md

 ### Experimental analysis of knowledge graph embedding for entity alignment
-Knowledge graph (KG) embedding has demonstrated its ef- fectiveness in many areas such as KG completion and question answering.
-For entity alignment, embedding-based methods expect to learn similar embeddings for aligned entities.
-However, as an emerging field, there are no benchmark datasets and experimental analysis for embedding-based entity alignment yet.
 We developed a degree-based sampling method to generate 42 alignment-oriented datasets from real-world large-scale KGs, representing different heterogeneities of the original KGs.
-We se- lected three state-of-the-art embedding-based entity alignment methods for evaluation and comparison.
-Furthermore, we observed that multi- mapping relations and literal embedding are the two main obstacles for embedding-based entity alignment and some preliminary solutions were attempted.
-Specifically, we leveraged several enhanced KG embedding models to handle multi-mapping relations and used word2vec to incor- porate literal similarities into embeddings.
+We selected three state-of-the-art embedding-based entity alignment methods for evaluation and comparison.
+Furthermore, we observed that multimapping relations and literal embedding are the two main obstacles for embedding-based entity alignment and some preliminary solutions were attempted.
+Specifically, we leveraged several enhanced KG embedding models to handle multi-mapping relations and used word2vec to incorporate literal similarities into embeddings.
 Our findings indicate that the performance of existing embedding-based methods is influenced by the characteristics of datasets and not all KG embedding models are suitable for entity alignment.
 Alignment-oriented KG embedding remains to be explored.

-##### Statistics of the 100K datasets

-##### The datasets can be download here ...
+#### Dataset

+#### Code

+#### Experimental Results